hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

      [4 0 5 0 6 0]]

 {% include note.html content="*NumPy* data types have different sizes (in [bytes](https://en.wikipedia.org/wiki/Byte)) and the more digits, the larger the variable size.
 For example, `np.float64` has an itemsize of 8 bytes (64/8), while `np.float32` has an itemsize of 4 bytes (32/8) only.
-Use `ndarray.itemsize` (e.g., `an_array.itemsize`) to find out the size of an array in bytes.
-For analyses of large datasets, the data type become very important regarding computation speed and storage." %}
+Use `ndarray.itemsize` (e.g., `an_array.itemsize`) to get the size of an array in bytes.
+For analyses of large datasets, data types become very important regarding computation speed and storage." %}

 *NumPy* provides the `arange(start, end, step-size)` function to create numeric sequences.
-Such sequences represent arrays (`ndarray`) can then be reshaped (re-organized in columns and rows).
+Such sequences represent arrays (`ndarray`) that can then be reshaped (i.e., re-organized in columns and rows).

 ```python